 About the exhibition

-The permanent exhibition tells the stories of people who helped Jews suffering persecution during the Nazi dictatorship.
-It depicts both the plight of the Jews in view of the impending deportations and the actions and motives of the women and men who helped them.
-It also presents information about the persecution and plight of Jews facing imminent deportation, about how some of them decided to resist the threat to their lives by going underground.
+The permanent exhibition tells the story of those people who stood by persecuted Jews in Germany and German-occupied Europe under National Socialism.
+It presents information about the persecution and plight of Jews facing imminent deportation and about how some of them decided to resist the threat to their lives by going underground.